At St Peter Claver College we seek to follow a Marist Tradition fashioned from the life, work and dreams of St Marcellin Champagnat.

 Therefore, in proclaiming the virtues of our College may I say that all we do is predicated upon the belief of the sacredness of all as expressed in the radical love from our faith tradition and story.
 By coming to our table families complete us, and we are enhanced by the trust and relationship that come given and shared.

-95% of Year 12 students achieved graduating certificates in either academic or vocational fields, were fully employed, or were continuing with apprenticeships and diploma courses begun at school.
+98% of Year 12 students achieved graduating certificates in either academic or vocational fields, were fully employed, or were continuing with apprenticeships and diploma courses begun at school.
 The students not in these categories are continuing to pursue options and pathways in their lives affected by extenuating circumstances and we hold them close to our hearts.
-Two of our students achieved OP 1 and 37% of students received an OP 10 or better.
-91% of students who applied for tertiary course were successful in receiving an offer.
+40% of students received an OP 10 or better.
+88% of students who applied for tertiary course were successful in receiving an offer.
 Many students have secured apprenticeships across a variety of trades, and others are gainfully employed in new career pathways.

 These are exceptionally good results and it assures our community that given the dedication, self-belief, and commitment to do well, our students will achieve very well by any measure.
 Added to this is the generosity of the staff in committing to the total development of each young person within a framework of care, love and expectation that is clear and demanding of a genuine response full of integrity and moral clarity by the students.

-Finally, may I say that I am excited by our “new ways” of doing things.
+Finally, may I say that I am excited by our “new ways" of doing things.
 We now have completely vertical Home Classes that are being run and developed by our senior students as they get to know and care for the students coming up through the school.
-We could not have a better group of Seniors than we have this year to lead this development of our College tradition of care and celebration.
 Much of this will be achieved through our Mission and Ministry Outreach Team and the Home Class Teachers and the students themselves under the leadership and example of our young men and women in Year 12.

 The Pastoral Care in the College will be horizontal in Year Levels with a Pastoral Leader and team of teachers assigned to each Year Level.
 This will enable us to have particular and appropriate care of our students as they develop year by year.
 In many instances, the Pastoral Leader will move with them as they go on to Year 10 in the Middle Years or to Year 12 in the Senior Years so that there is a three-year mutual relationship.